In a Nutshell

 The Tacoma's front door houses a 6"x9" speaker molded to a mounting bracket, so an aftermarket 6"x9" speaker will not fit unless you build a new mounting bracket.
 We recommend that you install a 6-1/2" or 5-1/4" speaker in the front door with the help of a mounting bracket because it will mount to the existing screw holes.
 A nice set of component speakers would be a great choice for this Toyota.

 The factory 6"x9" speaker in its molded bracket (Crutchfield Research Photo)

 You'll have to remove the door panel to get to the factory speaker, which is attached to the door with four 10mm bolts.
 The factory speaker is molded to the bracket, so you'll need a new bracket to mount any aftermarket speaker.

 To get the door panel off, you'll start by removing the sail panel.
 When you (carefully) pull it off, the little white retaining clips stay in the door.
 Make sure you pull those clips out of the door (if they didn't come out with the sail panel) and reattach them to the sail panel.
 Otherwise, when you push the panel back into place, it'll push the clips into the door.

-As mentioned above, mounting brackets for aftermarket 6"x9" speakers are not available, so if you have your heart set on putting 6"x9"s in there, you'll need to fabricate your own brackets.
-We do offer wiring harnesses that will connect your new speakers to the factory wiring, so you won't need to splice into the factory wires or cut the factory plug to attach a new speaker.
-The mounting brackets and wiring harnesses are available at a very nice discount with every speaker order at Crutchfield.
+As mentioned above, mounting brackets for aftermarket 6"x9" speakers are not available, so if you have your heart set on putting 6"x9"s in there, you'll need to fabricate your own brackets or use our universal backstraps.
+Use Posi-Products speaker connectors to connect your new speakers to the factory wiring, so you won't need to splice into the factory wires or cut the factory plug to attach a new speaker.

 The Tacoma's front door tweeter (Crutchfield Research Photo)